pipitone/datasets/README.md

 datasets
 ========

-A tool to manage datasets on a shared filesystem
+A tool to manage datasets on a shared filesystem.

-Install like so:
+'datasets' is designed to make it easy for users of a shared filesystem to find shared datasets and make lightweight (symlinked) copies of datasets to use in personal analyses. 'datasets' also tries to keep track of data provenance and encourage documentation.

+## Installation

 ```bash
 $ git clone https://github.com/pipitone/datasets.git